Ultraforce (AutoVentures)

 Ultraforce is a 1984 supplement published by AutoVentures for Car Wars, Battlecars, and Highway 2000.

 Gameplay

-Ultraforce is the third in a series of adventure modules for auto-combat games, and in this scenario the players are members of an elite strikeforce known as "Ultraforce".
+Ultraforce is the third adventure module in a series for auto-combat games, and in this scenario the players are part of the elite "Ultraforce" strikeforce.

+Publication history

+UltraForce was written by Aaron Allston, with a cover by David Martin, and illustrations by Denis Loubet, and was published by Task Force Games in 1984 as a 32-page book.

 Reception

 Chris Baylis reviewed Ultraforce for Imagine magazine, and stated that "It is in no way a necessity for auto-combat gaming but might awaken some latent ideas in players bored with the routine run of play."